ZinzaTechnology/gitignore/README.md

 # gitignore
-Description about git ignore for projects used in Zinza Technology When using , you must rename [projecttype].gitignore --> .gitignore
+Description about git ignore for projects used in Zinza Technology\s\s When using , you must rename [projecttype].gitignore --> .gitignore